Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: Abstract

 \section{Abstract}

-Masked autoencoding and generative pretraining have achieved remarkable success in computer vision and natural language processing, and more recently, they have been extended to the point cloud domain.
-Nevertheless, existing point cloud models suffer from the issue of information leakage due to the pre-sampling of center points, which leads to trivial proxy tasks for the models.
+Masked autoencoding and generative pretraining have achieved remarkable success in computer vision and natural language processing, and more recently, they have been extended to the domain of point cloud modeling.
+Nevertheless, existing point cloud models suffer from the issue of prior shape bias due to the pre-sampling of center points, which leads to trivial proxy tasks for modeling.
 These approaches primarily focus on local feature reconstruction, limiting their ability to capture global patterns within point clouds.
-In this paper, we argue that the reduced difficulty of pretext tasks hampers the model's capacity to learn expressive representations.
+In this paper, we argue that the reduced difficulty of proxy tasks hampers the model's capacity to learn expressive representations.
 To address these limitations, we introduce a novel solution called the Differentiable Center Sampling Network (\textbf{DCS-Net}).
-It tackles the information leakage problem by incorporating both global feature reconstruction and local feature reconstruction as non-trivial proxy tasks, enabling simultaneous learning of both the global and local patterns within point cloud.
-Experimental results demonstrate that our method enhances the expressive capacity of existing point cloud models and effectively addresses the issue of information leakage.
+It tackles the prior shape bias problem by incorporating both global feature reconstruction and local feature reconstruction as non-trivial proxy tasks, enabling simultaneous learning of both the global and local patterns within point clouds.
+Experimental results demonstrate that our method enhances the expressive capacity of existing point cloud models and effectively mitigates prior shape bias.